sindresorhus/grunt-recess/readme.md

 # grunt-recess

-Requires grunt 0.4.
-Use version 0.1.4 for grunt 0.3 compatibility

 [Grunt][grunt] task to lint and minify CSS and LESS, using the Twitter [RECESS][recess] module:

 > Developed at Twitter to support our internal styleguide, RECESS is a simple, attractive code quality tool for CSS built on top of LESS.